COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 Execute the file [Feature_Extraction_VGG16.py](./Classes/Feature_Extraction_VGG16.py) for data processing and feature extraction from the data file.

 ```
-python3 ./Classes/Feature_Extraction_VGG16.py
+python(3) ./Classes/Feature_Extraction_VGG16.py
 ```

-This will take time to download the VGG16 file and process for converting into the train and test features with the respect to the label and feature data in the csv format.
+This will take time to download the VGG16 Model file and process for converting data file into the train and test features with the respect to the label and feature data in the csv format.
 This will be saved at (./Model/Features/) folder.

 We will be using [VGG16 Model](https://github.com/keras-team/keras-applications/blob/master/keras_applications/vgg16.py) for extracting features and data points.